Nikitskin/techAssignment/Readme.txt

 To get test result:
-To get results find Test results folder inside TechAssigment\TestResults
+a) To get results find Test results folder inside TechAssigment\TestResults .trx file
+b) To get html result file you should access TechAssigment\WAES.UI.Test.Scenarios\bin\Debug\netcoreapp2.1\extent\index.html

 BrowserTypes:
 If you want to change chrome to headless chrome then you need to go TechAssigment\WAES.UI.Test.Scenarios\Settings.Designer.cs